-Approximately 63% of our net revenue for fiscal year 2017 came from outside the United States.
+Approximately 65% of our net revenue for fiscal year 2018 came from outside the United States.
 In addition, a portion of our business activity is being conducted in emerging markets.
 Our future business and financial performance could suffer due to a variety of international factors, including:

-- ongoing instability or changes in a country's or region's economic, regulatory or political conditions, including inflation, recession, interest rate fluctuations and actual or anticipated military or political conflicts or any other change resulting from Brexit; - longer collection cycles and financial instability among customers, the imposition by governments of additional taxes, tariffs or other restrictions on foreign trade or changes in restrictions on trade between the United States and other countries; - trade regulations and procedures and actions affecting production, shipping, pricing and marketing of products, including policies adopted by the United States or other countries that may champion or otherwise favor domestic companies and technologies over foreign competitors; - local labor conditions and regulations, including local labor issues faced by specific suppliers and OEMs; - managing a geographically dispersed workforce; - changes or uncertainty in the international, national or local regulatory and legal environments; - differing technology standards or customer requirements; - import, export or other business licensing requirements or requirements relating to making foreign direct investments, which could increase our cost of doing business in certain jurisdictions, prevent us from shipping products to particular countries or markets, affect our ability to obtain favorable terms for components, increase our operating costs or lead to penalties or restrictions; - stringent privacy and data protection policies in some foreign countries; - difficulties associated with repatriating earnings generated or held abroad in a taxefficient manner and changes in tax laws; and - fluctuations in freight costs, limitations on shipping and receiving capacity, and other disruptions in the transportation and shipping infrastructure at important geographic points of exit and entry for our products and shipments.
+- ongoing instability or changes in a country's or region's economic, regulatory or political conditions, including inflation, recession, interest rate fluctuations and actual or anticipated military or political conflicts or any other change resulting from Brexit; - longer collection cycles and financial instability among customers, the imposition by governments of additional taxes, tariffs or other restrictions on foreign trade or changes in restrictions on trade between the United States and other countries, including the impact of recently imposed tariffs between the United States and China on a wide variety of products; - trade regulations and procedures and actions affecting production, shipping, pricing and marketing of products, including policies adopted by the United States or other countries that may champion or otherwise favor domestic companies and technologies over foreign competitors; - local labor conditions and regulations, including local labor issues faced by specific suppliers and OEMs; - managing a geographically dispersed workforce; - changes or uncertainty in the international, national or local regulatory and legal environments; - differing technology standards or customer requirements; - import, export or other business licensing requirements or requirements relating to making foreign direct investments, which could increase our cost of doing business in certain jurisdictions, prevent us from shipping products to particular countries or markets, affect our ability to obtain favorable terms for components, increase our operating costs or lead to penalties or restrictions; - stringent privacy and data protection policies, such as the European Union's General Data Protection Regulation ("GDPR"); - changes in tax laws; and - fluctuations in freight costs, limitations on shipping and receiving capacity, and other disruptions in the transportation and shipping infrastructure at important geographic points of exit and entry for our products and shipments.